-For this series, we teamed up with the wonderful and talented jeweller 'Cyrilyn Silver' to bring you quick and simple metalsmithing tips and tricks.
+For this mini series, we teamed up with the wonderful and talented jeweller and tutor 'Cyrilyn Silver' to bring you quick and simple metalsmithing tips and tricks.

 Watch this video to find out more about Cyrilyn, who will be sharing with you some amazing knowledge you can use in the workshop, whether you're a beginner or experienced jeweller.

 Cyrilyn is a jeweller, who runs jewellery making workshops in Nottingham for beginners who fancy giving this wonderful craft a go.
 Being passionate about sharing her skills, Cyrilyn was thrilled to be about to join us in sharing top tips, advice and ideas for other jewellers to use too.

 Have you ever wondered how to measure the perfect sized bangle for you or a client?
 Cyrilyn shows you how with this quick tip.
 All you need to do is measure the space between your knuckles and ensure that the diameter of your bangle matches these measurements to ensure a perfect fit!